The computational cost of blocking for sampling discretely observed diffusions: Discussion

-Naturally, for more general laws $\law$ it might be useful to consider using irregularly spaced anchors (and so relaxing Assumption \ref{as:equidistant_grid}).
+Naturally, for more general target laws $\law$ it might be useful to consider using irregularly spaced anchors (and so relaxing Assumption \ref{as:equidistant_grid}).
 Heuristically, we may wish to place more knots in areas in which the proposal law does not approximate the target law well.
 Developing more general theory to support the use of an irregular spacing of anchors is likely to require more knowledge of the specific diffusion under study.
 Of course, from a methodological perspective this motivates future research looking at how to place knots by assessing proposal-target discrepancy, or developing adaptive schemes.

 Finally, it is worth recalling that within the context of Bayesian inference for discretely observed diffusion processes, the full chain in this setting is a Gibbs sampler that alternates between updating the unknown parameters and imputing the unobserved path.
 Since the mixing time of the unobserved path influences the mixing time of the parameter chain, then in light of the work in this paper it may as a future extension also be possible to study the mixing behaviour of the parameter chain.

 {\thesection.\arabic{equation}}